FAQ about Yandex MPP Analytics for PostgreSQL

 The cluster characteristics change within 30 minutes.
 During this period, other maintenance activities may also be enabled for the cluster, such as installing updates.

-Managed Service for Greenplum® clusters and hosts
+Yandex MPP Analytics for PostgreSQL clusters and hosts

 What is a database host and database cluster?